sergio-nezhigay/carptravel-ts/README.md

 - **[ESLint](https://eslint.org/)** - A pluggable and configurable linter tool for identifying and fixing problems in JavaScript code 🧹
 - **[Vercel](https://vercel.com/)** - A platform for deploying web applications. 🚀
 - **[clsx](https://github.com/lukeed/clsx)** - A utility for conditionally joining class names together. 🧩

-This list now includes the link to the Shadcn Component Library for reference.

-This list provides a snapshot of various technologies used in web development, covering frameworks, libraries, tools, and more.

-These technologies cover a wide range of web development aspects, from front-end libraries and frameworks to tools for code quality and deployment.

 ## Contributing 🤝